New York state lawmaker charged with fraud, obstructing justice

 “In fact, at a time when many residents in her district were dealing with the horrific aftermath of Hurricane Sandy, Harris was busy brewing a storm of her own,” Sweeney said.

-Harris, whose district stretches through the Brooklyn neighborhoods of Bay Ridge, Coney Island and Dyker Heights, was arraigned on Tuesday at a U.S. District Court in Brooklyn.
+She was also accused of obstructing justice by instructing witnesses in 2017 to lie to FBI agents after becoming aware of the grand jury’s investigation into her alleged crimes.

+“We look forward to her day in court and an opportunity there to present the full facts,” her attorneys Joel Cohen and Jerry Goldfeder said.

-In one of the four alleged schemes, between August 2014 and July 2015, when Harris was executive director of a not-for-profit organization in Brooklyn, she is accused of defrauding the New York City Council of $22,800 by falsely claiming the money would go toward rent for a studio art space for community use.
+In one of the four alleged schemes, between August 2014 and July 2015, when Harris was executive director of a not-for-profit organization in Brooklyn, she is accused of defrauding New York City Council of $22,800 by falsely claiming the money would go toward rent for a studio art space for community use.

 After submitting a forged lease agreement, Harris transferred the funds to her personal checking account and used the money to pay for personal expenses, including monthly mortgage payments, clothing and travel tickets, prosecutors said.

-In another scheme, she is also accused of defrauding the Federal Emergency Management Agency of nearly $25,000 in temporary housing assistance by falsely claiming that she had been forced out of her Coney Island residence by Sandy, claiming that it was uninhabitable.
+In another scheme, she is accused of defrauding the Federal Emergency Management Agency of nearly $25,000 in temporary housing assistance by falsely claiming that she had been forced out of her Coney Island residence by Sandy, claiming that it was uninhabitable.

-If convicted on all 11 counts, Harris, who was elected in November 2015 in a special election and was re-elected in 2016, faces a maximum sentence of 55 years in prison.
+If convicted on all 11 counts, Harris faces a maximum sentence of 55 years in prison.